 KEARNY – A motor vehicle stop on the New Jersey Turnpike last night led to the discovery of 50 kilograms of cocaine with an estimated street value of $1.75 million, according to a State Police spokesman.

-TRENTON – With no jackpot winner since Nov.
-9, the Mega Millions top prize is worth $145 million in tonight’s drawing.
+TRENTON – With no winner for weeks, the Mega Millions lottery jackpot is worth $201 million for tonight’s drawing.